ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Basic CWT Example

-This is a simple ECDSA signed CWT-format token.
+This is a simple CWT-format token signed with the ECDSA algorithm.

 ~~~~
 {::include cddl/Example-Tokens/valid_cwt.diag}